EricCousineau-TRI/pybind11/docs/advanced/smart_ptrs.rst

     .. warning::

         This reference counting mechanism is **not** robust aganist cyclic references.
-If you need a some sort of cyclic reference, *please* consider using :class:`weakref.ref` in Python.
+If you need some sort of cyclic reference, *please* consider using ``weakref.ref`` in Python.

 std::shared_ptr
 ===============